How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Example timelines

+\textbf{Hackathon day 2:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Specialized preparation:} Organizers start Zoom in all hackathon rooms and make sure that online participants are visible and audible and that online participants can see and hear in-person participants. \item \textit{Agenda:} Meeting in the main room.
+Organizers introduce the agenda for the day and reiterate the expected final submission.
+Each team presents itself, their project idea, and their plan until the next checkpoint. \item \textit{Specialized preparation:} Creation of one dedicated Discord channel per team.
+Invitation of team members to their respective channel. \item \textit{Duration / breaks:} Lunch break for in-person participants and suggested off-screen break for online participants. \item \textit{Agenda:} At the end of the day, all participants, mentors and organizers meet in the main room.
+Teams present their progress, problems they faced, and their plan until the next checkpoint. \end{itemize}

-\textbf{Hackathon day 3:} \begin{itemize} \item \textit{Agenda:} At the beginning of the day the organizers lay out the agenda for the day and reiterate the expected final submission.
-Teams share their progress, problems they ran into and their plans for the remainder of the time (5th checkpoint). \item \textit{Agenda:} Final presentations of teams before lunch.
-Discussions about the content of the presented projects and problems the teams encountered during the hackathon. \item \textit{Continuity planning:} Teams share presentations and code repositories through communications channel. \item \textit{Duration / breaks:} Lunch break, group pictures, end of the hackathon and departure. \end{itemize}
+\textbf{Hackathon day 3:} \begin{itemize}[leftmargin=0.5cm] \item \textit{Specialized preparation:} Organizers start Zoom in all hackathon rooms and make sure that online participants are visible and audible and that online participants can see and hear in-person participants. \item \textit{Agenda:} At the beginning of the day, everyone meets in the main room.
+The organizers lay out the agenda for the day and reiterate the expected final submission.
+Teams present their progress, problems they faced, and their plan until the final presentation. \item \textit{Agenda:} Final presentations of teams in the main room before lunch.
+Discussions about the content of the presented projects and problems the teams encountered during the hackathon. \item \textit{Continuity planning:} Teams share presentations, code repositories, and report through Discord. \item \textit{Duration / breaks:} Group pictures and end of the hackathon.
+Lunch and departure for in-person participants. \end{itemize}